-Renault ZOE reliability & safety
+Renault ZOE (2013-2019) reliability & safety

 Renault ZOE reliability & problems

 This could be a bit misleading, though, since it placed so highly thanks to a third-place ranking for running costs and second place for ease of driving.
-Owners are less impressed by the ZOE’s reliability.
+Owners were less impressed by the ZOE’s reliability.
 It came 106th in that category, with a build-quality result of 80th.
 So while the electric motor itself should be very reliable and will keep you moving, there’s a chance that other bits and pieces might fall off occasionally.

 Still, the ZOE does get four airbags, a passenger airbag disconnect switch, parking sensors as standard even on the cheapest model, and ISOFIX fittings on the two outer rear seats.